Maynard – Keepin’ it real, by keepin’ it wrong.

 A career in the railway beckoned and during his 11 months working for NSW Rail he was almost hit by a train only twice.

-Creativity was what he was looking for when he became a photographer at BHP’s Central Research labs at Shortland.
-While there he took many highly praised photographs of steam and managed to avoid BHP’s layoffs by leaving in the 80s, that showed ’em.
+Creativity was what he was looking for when he became an industrial photographer at BHP’s Central Research labs.
+While there, he took many highly praised photographs of steam and managed to avoid BHP’s layoffs by leaving.
+That showed ’em.

-JJJ foolishly liked what they heard and soon he was on weekend breakfast leading to weekday breakfast for 3 1/2 years during which he slept a total of 5 hours.
+triple j foolishly liked what they heard and soon Maynard was on Weekend Breakfast, leading to the weekday Breakfast Show for three and a half years, during which he slept a total of five hours.

-Maynard worked on NEW-FM in Newcastle doing breakfast where he enjoyed ringing Torana owners at ten past six in the morning to explain themselves.
+Maynard hosted the Friday breakfast show on 2SER-FM with DJ Sveta, as well as hosting breakfast shows on FBi Radio & FREE-FM during their test broadcasting periods, a golden time for radio in Sydney.
+He worked on NEW-FM doing breakfast, where he enjoyed ringing Torana owners at ten past six in the morning to explain themselves.

-Against all advice Maynard still DJs and even presents The Madd Club.
+Against all advice, Maynard DJs and presents MADD Club.

 Maynard came to the attention of Triple J as a member of the Castanet Club cabaret group, and worked for the youth-oriented radio network from the mid 80s to the mid 90s, most famously as host of the flagship Breakfast Show.
 At home on multiple platforms (stage, radio, TV, Foxtel and podcast) and in both public and commercial media outlets, he has assembled a CV of epic diversity.
 Along the way, he released two compilation CDs on the Central Station label: Maynard’s Classics 1995-2000 and Maynard’s Classics 2000-2005.